GheodeAI/va_am/README.md

 The source code is available at [github](https://github.com/cosminmarina/va_am).
 If you find any bugs/issues or have any suggestions, please open an [issue](hhttps://github.com/cosminmarina/va_am/issues).

-We strongly recommend that you take a look at the [How to](how_to.html) section to learn how to use the method, structure a configuration file, etc.

 Installation[#](#installation "Permalink to this heading")
 ----------------------------------------------------------